Remote workforce security

 Educate employees

-Growing awareness of security importance in employees is as required as any tool or software that helps create a hard to penetrate security grid over a company.
+Growing awareness of security importance among employees is as essential as any tool or software that helps create a hard-to-penetrate security grid over a company.
 Employees may not be aware of potential security threats that lurk behind office walls.
 Therefore, training and building knowledge of personal responsibility and the relevance of applied security measures are crucial for every business.
+This awareness is especially important in the case of secure hybrid work, where traditional protections are limited.
+Hybrid work security solutions can only be effective if people understand how to use them and why they matter.

 Related Articles